wiheto/expyriment_psychology_experiments/README.md

 # expyriment_psychology_experiments
 A couple of experiments using expyriment.

-These are more for demonstration purposes than research purposes.
+These are more for demonstration purposes than research purposes and were created for teaching.

-The experiments here take the results and plot the results as a figure results.png.
+The experiments here take the results from the input and plot the results as a figure results.png.
+If there is already saved data, it take the average data of the previous subject(s), averages it, and plots against the new subject.

 ### Requires: